US Federal Student Loans

 First, complete a FAFSA.
 This can be done online.
 When you complete a FAFSA, we will be able to view it online.

 Before we can process your application for a loan, you must also complete an MPN (a Master Promissory Note); complete entrance counselling; and, if you or your parents are going to apply for a PLUS loan, you must complete a PLUS loan application and complete a credit check.

-Next, Email email@example.com, confirm that you have been offered and are going to accept, a place at Keele University and tell us how much you wish to borrow.
+Next, Email firstname.lastname@example.org, confirm that you have been offered and are going to accept a place at Keele University.

 You will have a six-month grace period from the time you graduate, leave your course or reduce your studying to less than part-time, before you have to begin repaying your loan.
 Once this six-month period ends, you will need to begin making repayments.

-Your application will be processed in the Student Services Centre at Keele University.
+Your application will be processed by Student Support at Keele University.
 You will be informed of how much loan has been certified and the payment dates.
 Two disbursements are made to students per academic year.
 These payments are generally made at the beginning of Semester one and Semester two.

 Please be aware that your funding is released and disbursed only when you are in attendance at Keele, and it can take up to three weeks after the disbursement date for you to receive your funds.
 Please make sure, therefore, that you have sufficient funds to enable you to live in the UK for at least three weeks after you arrive.

 You are required to undergo exit counselling once you have taken out your last US loan for study at Keele University, using the same link above.

 Students in receipt of US federal loans are expected to maintain Satisfactory Academic Progress (SAP) in accordance with the Satisfactory Academic Progress (SAP) Policy below (see Funding and Finance).
 Failure to do so could affect any eligibility for US Federal funding.